Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of a slice of Chocolate Peanut Butter Crazy Cake on a spatula

-This eggless depression-era chocolate peanut butter crazy cake is a budget-friendly cake that uses everyday simple ingredients to satisfy your cravings.
+This chocolate peanut butter crazy cake, also known as Wacky Cake or Depression Cake, is a variation of a simple, no-egg, no-milk, no-butter cake recipe that became popular during the Great Depression due to the scarcity of these ingredients.
 A super moist chocolate cake topped with dreamy peanut butter frosting makes this cake the ideal choice for an easy dessert.

 close up shot of a slice of Chocolate Peanut Butter Crazy Cake on a spatula